 Muñóz Rivera went to visit the Carlisle Indian Industrial School to find out for himself and the concerned parents what the conditions there were like.
-In the Puerto Rican Herald, he wrote about his visit in August 1901:[19]
+In the Puerto Rican Herald, he wrote about his visit in August 1901:

 The letters of diverse students and their parents, from several places of the island, gave me a firm impression that the education was very bad and the food was detestable at the Indian School.
-Since I went there without any other
+Since I went there without any other purpose than rectifying or verifying those impressions, I asked each student individually about their personal experiences.
+All agreed with both extremes: "...here we eat bad and we are not well."4

-Apparently there had been a general perception among the Puerto Rican parents that they were sending their children to the school to receive a higher education.
-Muñóz Rivera addressed that lie.
-He wrote [21]:
+Apparently there had been a general perception among the Puerto Rican parents that they were sending their children to the school to receive a higher education, Muñóz Rivera addressed that lie.
+He wrote:

-Those who thought that their sons and daughters would become doctors, lawyers or architects were deceived.
+Those who thought that their sons and daughters would become doctors, lawvers or architects were deceived.
 Some say that those careers were available to them in Puerto Rico.
 I resist admitting that Mr. Brumbaugh, whom I hold as an intelligent educator and serious person, had promised things that in reality could not be true.
-If those offers were to be confirmed, then a grave charge would result against the department of education.
-[22]5
+If those offers were to be confirmed, then a grave charge would result against the department of education.5